 What does tuition cover?

-Students will need to provide their own clothing, footwear and some gear (such as a headlamp), and will be responsible for the costs of any physician's exam (if required) and travel to and from course start.
-A clothing and gear list will be provided to each student upon enrollment.
-You can always call us if you have questions about the clothing and gear requirements.
+Students will need to provide their own clothing, footwear and some gear (such as a headlamp).
+They will also be responsible for the costs of any physician's exam (if required) and travel to and from course start.

 Can I participate on an Outward Bound course with my friend or family member?

 We prefer friends and family members select different courses.
 We understand that embarking on a grand adventure might feel more comfortable with a friend.
 But an Outward Bound course is an amazing opportunity to explore your own path and develop new friendships independently.
 Even though you won't know your crewmates before your expedition, you'll be among friends soon enough!
 Our crews quickly develop close bonds while working together to navigate their expedition.

 Yes, the Colorado Outward Bound School can accommodate most food allergies.
 We put a lot of energy into creating menu plans that work for people with a variety of food allergies including people who do not eat meat, dairy, gluten, tree nuts and peanuts.
 In some cases, we ask students to provide some of their own food supplements.
 We may not be able to accommodate proximity allergies because a severe allergic reaction in the backcountry is a major safety risk.